HandyPlugins/simply-disable-comments/readme.txt

 Contributors: handyplugins, m_uysl, wphandle
 Tags: comments, spam, disable-comments
 Requires at least: 5.0
-Tested up to: 6.1.1
+Tested up to: 6.2
-Requires PHP: 5.6
+Requires PHP: 7.2
 Stable tag: 0.1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Disable comments easily.
-No more spam.
+A simple way to fully disable comments on your WordPress.

 == Description ==

 This plugin simply removes the commenting feature on your WordPress.
-It's a simple plugin just setup and forget.
+It's a simple plugin just setup and forget, no configuration needed.

 == Installation ==